Bob Carr: Post-political career

-After his resignation, Bob Carr accepted the position of Director, Australia-China Relations Institute, University of Technology, Sydney and Carr also accepted a professorial fellowship with the University of Sydney Southeast Asia Centre as a Professorial Fellow, and in May 2014 became head of the Australia-China Relations Institute, a think-tank at UTS established with a donation from Huang Xiangmo, a Chinese billionaire with links to the Chinese Communist Party.
+After his resignation, Bob Carr accepted the position of director, Australia-China Relations Institute, University of Technology, Sydney and Carr also accepted a professorial fellowship with the University of Sydney Southeast Asia Centre as a Professorial Fellow, and in May 2014 became head of the Australia-China Relations Institute, a think-tank at UTS established with a donation from Huang Xiangmo, a Chinese billionaire with links to the Chinese Communist Party.
 As of 2019, Carr is no longer affiliated with the Australia-China Relations Institute.

-Bob Carr's current (2022) appointment at UTS is a three-year role as Industry Professor (Business and Climate Change).

-Carr also took up a position as Adjunct Professor in the Faculty of Arts and Social Sciences at the University of New South Wales.
+As of 2025, Carr formerly served at UTS (University of Technology Sydney) as director of the Australia-China relations institute and is currently a professor in international relations.

-Carr has been a long time campaigner against high immigration. since leaving politics he has campaigned on cutting immigration numbers.
+Carr has been a long time campaigner against high immigration.
+Since leaving politics he has campaigned on cutting immigration numbers.
+Carr is also an advocate for the release of Julian Assange.

+On 2 May 2024, New Zealand foreign affairs minister Winston Peters made comments on Radio New Zealand's Morning Report about Carr and his criticism of AUKUS, which Carr subsequently described as "entirely defamatory".
+Carr announced the same day he would sue Peters for libel, as part of the ongoing Carr-Peters scandal.

+In August 2025, Carr attended the March for Humanity in Sydney, a large protest highlighting the plight of Palestinians in the Gaza conflict.

+In September 2025, Carr traveled to the 2025 China Victory Day Parade.